- Home

 As a graduate of the programme you will be equipped with expanded nursing knowledge, refined skills for evidence-based practice, and enhanced clinical judgment and research skills which will enable you to deliver advanced nursing practice, nursing education and leadership.

-The Master of Nursing Science is a Level 9 qualification of 180 credits with pathways for either:
+The Master of Nursing Science is a Level 9 qualification of 180 credits with either:

 We recommend that you take the opportunity to discuss your study options with the School of Nursing Postgraduate Programmes Coordinator, prior to enrolment, to help ensure that you select the most appropriate pathway to meet your career goals.